Throughput in Performance Testing: Principles, Tools, & Techniques

 Although throughput is a fundamental concept, it’s also one of the most misunderstood.

-In this article, you’ll learn why we measure throughput in performance testing.
+In this article, you’ll learn why we measure throughput in software performance testing.
 We’ll also discuss how you can track this metric more effectively.
 Let’s get started!

 What Is Throughput in Performance Testing?